Person smiling and looking down at their tablet.

 • Claims history

-How does workers’ comp work in Rhode Island?
+How does workers’ comp insurance work in Rhode Island?

 When an employee suffers a workplace injury or develops an occupational disease, workers' compensation covers the cost of their medical care.
 It also provides lost wage benefits while the employee is unable to work.